deis/deis/README.md

 * Install the fleetctl client: Install v0.5.0 from the [fleet GitHub page](https://github.com/coreos/fleet/releases).
 * Install the Docker client if you want to run Docker commands locally (optional)

-A single-node cluster launched with Vagrant will consume about 5 GB of ram on the host machine.
+A single-node cluster launched with Vagrant will consume about 5 GB of RAM on the host machine.
 Please be sure you have sufficient free memory before proceeding.